conjurdemos/conjur-compose/README.md

 Bring up a Conjur HA cluster using docker-compose.
 Check out a terminal recording here: https://asciinema.org/a/3h85talp2ku29eleffmeszw9s

 ## Install
-First, obtain the conjur-appliance tarball from Conjur.
+First, obtain the Conjur appliance tarball from Conjur.

 Load the image, then tag it
 ```